ELRabito/ExilePlayerCargoSavingFixes/README.md

 # ExilePlayerCargoSavingFixes

-This fixes weapons saving their attachments inside player worn backpacks/uniform/vests, and saving of backpacks stored inside player worn backpacks on logout.
+This fixes weapons saving their attachments inside player worn backpacks/uniform/vests, and saving of backpacks stored inside player worn backpacks on logout (By default both vanish on relog).
-After relogging with fully kitted weapons stored inside player gear, the attachments are still attached to the weapon instead of vanishing.

 # Warnings
 1. Since the data structure changes i advise to either clear the player table in the database or wait for a wipe as there could be issues while loading players.